iconify/tools/README.md

 ### Exporting collection to JSON file

-This is main export function, it exports collection to JSON format used by SimpleSVG.
+This is main export function, it exports collection to JSON format used by Iconify.

 ```
 tools.ExportJSON(collection, 'filename.json').then(json => {